openedx/open-edx-proposals/oeps/oep-0010-proc-openedx-releases.rst

         The name of the release-from branch in this repo.
 This is the branch that will be tagged when an Open edX release is made.

+    ``maybe``
+        A boolean, but only ever "true" if present.
+This key is created by the repo initialization tool (cookiecutter).
+If it is present, the repo will be skipped during releases, but will be flagged so the release manager can start a conversation with the repo owner to determine if the repo should be included.

     Obsolete keys:

     ``requirements``